MannyKayy/chainermn/docker/README.md

     $ make bash

-To run a notebook using a specific GPU, pass in the 'GPU' flag
+To run a notebook using a specific GPU, pass in the `GPU` flag

     $ make notebook GPU=0 # or [ipython, bash]